remoteintech/remote-jobs/company-profiles/leadership-success.md

 ## Remote status

-Leadership success is 100% remote, we have staff across Australia, the United Kingdom and the United States
+Leadership success is 100% remote.
+As our service is delivered remotely by staff distrubuted across Australia, the United Kingdom and the United States, we embrace this remote working culture across all aspects of our organisation.

 ## Region